Cristie Kerr

-Cristie Kerr (born October 12, 1977) is an American professional golfer who plays on the LPGA Tour.
-She has 20 wins on the LPGA Tour, including two major championships, and over $19 million in career earnings.
+Cristie Kerr (born October 12, 1977) is an American professional golfer who played on the LPGA Tour.
+She has 20 wins on the LPGA Tour, including two major championships, and over $20 million in career earnings.
 Kerr was the number one-ranked golfer in the Women's World Golf Rankings for three time periods in 2010.
 She is naturally left handed but plays golf right handed.

 Amateur career

 Kerr was born in Miami, Florida, and started playing golf at the age of eight.
 She had a successful amateur career, winning the 1994 Junior Orange Bowl International Golf Championship and the 1995 Women's Western Amateur.
 She was the 1995 American Junior Golf Association Junior Player of the Year.
 In 1996 she played in the Curtis Cup and was the low amateur at the U.S. Women's Open.
 She graduated from Miami Sunset High School in West Kendall, Florida.